Bangkok Itinerary Ideas From A Local

 What makes you most proud to be Thai?

-I would say definitely the food.
-Everyone loves Thai authentic cooking.
-I’m always proud to say yea, this is Thai Food.
-Thai cooking is so healthy and good and flavorful.
-I really love Art.
+I would say the food.
+Everyone loves authentic Thai cooking.
+I’m always proud to say Yeah, this is Thai Food.
+Thai cuisine is so healthy, good, and flavorful.
+I love Art.
 And we have a unique Thai art.
-The way they draw is really delicate.
-When you get into the temples, what you see in the architecture.
-To me it is unique and beautiful.
+The way they draw is delicate.
+When you enter the temples, what do you see in the architecture?
+To me, it is unique and beautiful.

 The Grand Palace is one of the most famous landmarks in Bangkok.
 It was the official home of the Thai King for 150 years!